Workers’ Compensation Spousal Death Claim

-Income Death Benefit Payable to a Surviving Spouse.
-The surviving spouse of someone who is killed at work or dies as a result of an occupational exposure is entitled to receive income dependency benefits until death or remarriage.
+- Income death benefit payable to a surviving spouse.
+The surviving spouse of someone who is killed at work or dies as a result of occupational exposure is entitled to receive income dependency benefits until death or remarriage.
 When a surviving wife or husband receiving income death benefits remarries, they are entitled to a payment in an amount equal to the lesser of what would have been payable had they not remarried and 100 times the amount of weekly compensation paid immediately preceding the remarriage.

-Eligibility as a Surviving Spouse.
-Eligibility for income death benefits as a dependant spouse is construed liberally to fulfil the strong public policy in favor of providing benefits to the survivors of work related accidents and diseases.
-Our courts have recognized common law type relationships as a valid basis for recovery of spousal benefits where the deceased and survivor lived together for many years, the survivor was the dependant on the deceased for support, and they had performed a ceremonial marriage (although not official as to be legally married).
+- Eligibility as a surviving spouse.
+Eligibility for income death benefits as a dependent spouse is construed liberally to fulfil the strong public policy in favor of providing benefits to the survivors of work-related accidents and diseases.
+Our courts have recognized common-law type relationships as a valid basis for recovery of spousal benefits where the deceased and survivor lived together for many years, the survivor was the dependent on the deceased for support, and they had performed a ceremonial marriage (although not official as to be legally married).

-Separated Spouse.
-Our courts have concluded that a surviving spouse separated from the deceased at the time of death is entitled to workers’ compensation income death benefits where the wife had not consented to or acquiesced in the separation and continued to be a legal dependant of the worker when it was killed.
+- Separated spouse.
+Our courts have concluded that a surviving spouse separated from the deceased at the time of death is entitled to workers’ compensation income death benefits where the wife had not consented to or acquiesced in the separation and continued to be a legal dependent of the worker when it was killed.

 The aftermath of losing a husband or wife is chaotic enough.
-The situation can be all that more when the spouse is a significant contributor to the financial well being of the couple and family.
+The situation can be all that more when the spouse is a significant contributor to the financial well-being of the couple and family.
 Our attorneys can alleviate much of the pressure and uncertainty you may be experiencing by acting as your counsel.
-We will guide you through the compensation process and insure that you and your family get what you deserve when you appear at the Division of Workers’ Compensation in Bergen County, Passaic County, Morris County, Ocean County, or elsewhere in the state.
-To learn what we can do to assist you now, call one of our New Jersey offices to speak to a lawyer immediately.
-The consultation is free of charge and our representation is on a contingent fee basis should you decide to retain us.
+We will guide you through the compensation process and ensure that you and your family get what you deserve when you appear at the Division of Workers’ Compensation in Bergen County, Passaic County, Morris County, Ocean County or elsewhere in the state.
+To learn what we can do to assist you now, call one of our New Jersey offices to speak with a lawyer immediately.
+The consultation is free of charge and our representation is on a contingent-fee basis should you decide to retain us.
 You pay no fee unless our attorneys are able to win your case.
 Call 800-999-0897 or contact us online today.